shelbyjoji/RprogrammingRday/README.md

 max_heart_rate_achieved (type: int): maximum heart rate achieved (beats per minute)

 exercise_induced_angina (type: binary): exercise-induced chest pain (0: False, 1: True)

+We have two datasets train and test data
+The training set should be used to build your models.
+For the training set, we provide the outcome (also known as the “ground truth”) for each patient.
+Your model will be based on “features” like chest pain type, sex and age.

+The test set should be used to see how well your model performs on unseen data.
+For the test set, ground truth is not provided for each patient.
+We need to predict these outcomes.
+For each patient in the test set, use the model we trained to predict whether or not they have heart disease.